mcuringa/think-js/maps.md

     should be a string, and the associated value can be of any type.

 immutable data value
   ~ A data value which cannot be modified.
-Assignments to elements or
+Assignments to immutable datatypes
-    slices (sub-parts) of immutable values cause a runtime error.
+    have no effect or cause a runtime error.

 key
   ~ A data item that is *mapped to* a value in a map.
 Keys are used